'You'd be mad to sell their technology in 2019': How Vendor Report's 'Big Four' are faring so far

 Microsoft, Cisco, Dell and HPE have had more responses than anyone else so far in the CRN 2019 Vendor Report.
 We take a snapshot of how they are polling mid-way through the research

-Microsoft, Cisco, Dell and HPE are leading the way when it comes to response counts for our 2019 CRN Vendor Report as we reach the half-way point of the research phase.
+Microsoft, Cisco, Dell EMC and HPE are leading the way when it comes to responses to our 2019 CRN Vendor Report as we reach the half-way point in the research.

-So far, the members of this quartet have each been rated by at least 60 of their partners.
+So far, this quartet has been rated by at least 60 of their partners apiece.

-Prevalence doesn't appear to guarantee popularity, if the scores awarded to the foursome so far across the four core service categories are anything to go by (it must be noted that these scores are extremely provisional in nature, with hundreds of you still casting your votes).
-In some cases, it appears that you only partner with these big names reluctantly, and that there is significant room for improvement.
+Prevalence doesn't appear to guarantee popularity, if the scores awarded to the foursome so far across the four core service categories are anything to go by.

 Dell/Dell EMC

-Newly public Dell garnered some glowing feedback on its technology, but - so far - has a lower average score on Channel Strategy than some of its peers.
+Newly public company Dell garnered some glowing comment around its technology, but - so far - has a lower average score on Channel Strategy than its peers.

 One respondent declared it a "clear visionary", while several others characterised its technology as "reliable and "reasonably priced".